adaltas/ece-devops-2020-fall/modules/6-docker-containers/labs.md

 1. Open [`hello-world-docker`](assets/hello-world-docker) directory and check out the `server.js`, `package.json` and `Dockerfile` files
 2. Check out the explanations for each line in the Dockerfile from [the documentation](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#dockerfile-instructions)
 3. Build the docker container
-  1. Open a terminal (Cmd or Powershell for Windows)
+  1. Open a terminal (CMD or PowerShell for Windows)
   2. Navigate to the `hello-world-docker` directory in the cloned repository
   3. Run the following command:
      ```
      docker build -t hello-world-docker .
      ```
-     - Don't forge the `.` at the end of the command.
-It is here to tell Docker it should look for `Dockerfile` in the current directory.
+     - Don't forget the `.` at the end of the command.
+It is here to tell Docker it should look for the `Dockerfile` in the current directory.
      - `-t` tag - to built container with the name you want (here `hello-world-docker`)
 4. Check if your Docker container appears in the local Docker images:
    ```